danbev/learning-ai/notes/llama.md

     ctx->n_queued_tokens = 0;
 }
 ```
-For the initial prompt the number of tokens in the batch will more than 1
+For the initial prompt the number of tokens in the batch will be more than 1
 unless the prompt is empty in which case it will be 1 as it will only contains
 the start of sequence token.